lilcodelab/angular-pwa/README.md

 # How to develop a Angular Progressive Web Application
-Progressive web applications are web applications served through the web browser, built using common web technologies such as HTML, CSS and JavaScript, with ability of offline work, push notifications and accesibility to hardware of device.
-They are often designed with resposinve principle, which means the design is adjusted for the screen size and make them looks like a native application.
+Progressive web applications are web applications served through the web browser, built using common web technologies such as HTML, CSS, and JavaScript, with the ability to work offline, sending push notifications and accessibility to device hardware components.
+They are often designed with responsive principles, which means the design is adjusted for the screen size and makes it look like a native application.

-On of the main benefit of developing PWA application is less built time and smaller costs, if you are comparing them with developing of native applications.
-Furthermore, you dont need developers for each platform (Android, iOS), because they are build using common technologies.
+In comparison to developing native applications, one of the main benefits of developing PWA applications is less built time and reduced costs.
+Furthermore, you do not need developers for each platform (Android, iOS) because they are build using common technologies.
+These applications are a good use-case for internally used applications that are needed quickly or for a specific niche.

 ## Requirements
 Angular requires a current, active LTS, or maintenance LTS version of Node.js.